sarahka7/dice-game/README.md

 # Running the Game

+CLI and GUI jar files of the game can be downloaded from the releases page.
+Note that the GUI may require Java 8 in order to run.

+The CLI version of the game can also be run using gradle as described below.
+The GUI version is not yet integrated into our gradle build system, but we're working on that.

 Running the tests requires Java JDK 7 or higher to be installed and available on your `PATH`.